Colombia–Cuba relations: Cold War - Cuban Revolution

 Already during the Cuban Revolution, the flight of Fulgencio Batista was celebrated in Colombia, seen in terms of the end of the recent dictatorship in Colombia, without direct involvement, except when shortly after its success the revolutionaries invaded the Colombian embassy in search of anti-revolutionary elements, but the relationship with the new government changed when it began to show pro-Soviet elements and hostility towards the United States, and Colombia began to call various anti-Cuban meetings, and after one of these held in 1961 in Uruguay, the regime was condemned and expelled from the OAS; after which Fidel Castro made a strong speech against Colombia, three days later the government of Alberto Lleras Camargo broke relations with the island.

 Cuba was a great supporter of the guerrillas that emerged in Colombian territory; it was involved in the founding of the NLA guerrilla group, formed by individuals who had been in Cuba, and the delivery of weapons.
 Another group that Cuba helped was the M-19, with constant communications between Fidel Castro and guerrilla leaders, to whom an attempt was made to deliver weapons on the coast of Chocó, an attempt that failed.
 Relations were reestablished when Colombia joined the Non-Aligned Movement.
 During the course of the peace agreements with the FARC, the Cuban government provided all its support and the negotiations took place in Havana, this being the country that would host the negotiations, one of the observer nations and providing health, security and transportation, which benefited the first informal discussions.

 Diplomatic relations between Colombia and Cuba

 Bilateral diplomatic relations between Colombia and Cuba were established in 1902, after their definitive independence.
 Diplomatic relations between Colombia and Cuba are based on mutual respect and respect for international law.

 The diplomatic relationship between the Colombian government and the Cuban regime is marked by a paradox: the distancing and reconciliation between Havana and Bogotá always occurred under liberal governments.
-Colombia broke diplomatic relations with Cuba for the last time on March 23, 1981 due to the hostile behavior of the Cuban government towards this country, described by then-president Julio César Turbay Ayala.
+Colombia broke diplomatic relations with Cuba for the last time on March 23, 1981, due to the hostile behavior of the Cuban government towards this country, described by then-president Julio César Turbay Ayala.
 In a televised address, the president said that the decision was due to the proven complicity of Havana with the Colombian guerrilla.

+In August 2026, the outgoing leftist Colombian President Gustavo Petro visited Cuba as his last presidential foreign visit, while the incoming right-wing president-elect Abelardo de la Espriella had declared plans to cut Colombian diplomatic relations with Cuba, declaring "there will be no relations with dictatorial regimes.”